th1j5/inet/showcases/tsn/trafficshaping/asynchronousshaper/doc/index.rst

 The asynchronous traffic shaper can smooth traffic while allowing some burstiness.
 This reduces delay and increases link utilization compared to the credit-based shaper.

-Also, it doesn't require synchronized time in network nodes.
+**TODO** somewhere else Also, it doesn't require synchronized time in network nodes.

 In this example we demonstrate how to use the asynchronous traffic shaper.

-**TODO** according to the docs, the CBS requires coordinated time; why?
+.. **TODO** according to the docs, the CBS requires coordinated time; why?

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/trafficshaping/asynchronousshaper <https://github.com/inet-framework/tree/master/showcases/tsn/trafficshaping/asynchronousshaper>`__